 Growing up on a cattle ranch in Texas, Jim learned the value of hard work and became enamored with rocks and minerals he found on his family’s acreage.
-The sweat, dirt, and long hours, of ranching taught him that he preferred using his mind to digging fence posts and wrangling cattle.
-He dove headlong into geology studies at Texas A&M and was desirous of a career focused on the safe production of the earth’s natural resources, whether that be hydrocarbons or minerals.
+The sweat, dirt, and long hours of ranching taught him that he preferred using his mind to digging fence posts and wrangling cattle.
+He dove headlong into geology studies at Texas A&M, and was desirous of a career focused on the safe production of the earth’s natural resources — whether that be hydrocarbons or minerals.

-Later, while working for bp on former Anaconda mining sites, Jim and Satelytics partnered on a project proving that natural processes could be used to clean up a major US superfund site, from a century old copper mining operation in Montana that now boasts world class trout fishing and waterfowl habitat.
+Later, while working for bp on former Anaconda mining sites, Jim and Satelytics partnered on a project proving that natural processes could be used to clean up a major US superfund site, from a century old copper mining operation in Montana that now boasts world-class trout fishing and waterfowl habitat.
 It was here that Dr. Chatham first used Satelytics’ water quality algorithms to prove that measured arsenic and heavy metals within the large tailing pond were being controlled through natural mechanisms.
-Warm Springs Pond is mutually one of Dr. Chatham’s and Satelytics’ biggest success stories that has been told many times over in the past five years as our company has gained respect in the oil and gas and water industries.
+Warm Springs Pond is mutually one of Dr. Chatham’s and Satelytics’ biggest success stories that has been told many times over in the past five years, as our company has gained respect in the oil & gas and water industries.

-Dr. Chatham would later go back and apply Satelytics’ water quality algorithms on the Alaska North Slope project to again demonstrate natural causation, not pit leaching, was responsible for heavy metal concentration variations.
-This project saved BP huge survey costs and ensured the North Slope would remain pristine for generations to come.
+Dr. Chatham would later go back and apply Satelytics’ water quality algorithms on the Alaska North Slope project to again demonstrate that natural causation, not pit leaching, was responsible for heavy metal concentration variations.
+This project saved bp huge survey costs and ensured the North Slope would remain pristine for generations to come.

-- Algorithms for mining including minerology and acid mine drainage
+- Algorithms for mining, including minerology and acid mine drainage

 - Identification of rare earth elements stores

 - An exploration tool to identify hydrocarbon reserves

 - Expanding Satelytics' algorithm library through understanding of surrogates